 This year-long seminar takes place in two stages: In the first semester, students will study quantitative and qualitative research methods and develop a proposal for a research project on issues affecting the Latino, Asian American, Native American, and African/African Diaspora communities in Massachusetts.
 Students will 1) select a topic of interest, 2) conduct a literature review, and 3) identify the purpose and research method for a research project.
 The seminar will also include a Lecture Series where researchers, professors, and community leaders will talk about their current work and experiences on issues related to the four research-interest communities.
 Students will receive 3 credits upon completion of this part of the seminar.

-During the second semester, under the guidance of a faculty supervisor of each student’s choice, students will conduct their research projects on an issue affecting the Latino, Asian American, and African/African Diaspora communities.
+During the second semester, under the guidance of a faculty supervisor of each student’s choice, students will conduct their research projects on an issue affecting the Latino, Asian American, and African/African Diaspora and Native American communities.
 Students will also attend a once per week 75 minute methodological seminar.
 Students will receive a total of 4 credits for Spring semester upon completion of their research project.

 Presentation of Research at Public Forum or Conference

 Students may have the opportunity to attend a conference and present their research and work in a public forum.
 This opportunity usually takes place during the summer after the program but may also include other opportunities for students to present their work.

 The program welcomes applications from students who meet the following criteria: